Lynn Ready (1944-2018)

 .
 But they also serve who only sit and watch Darlene sing...

 After leaving the show in September 1957, Lynn went to Canoga Park High School, where he played football, eventually graduating in 1962.
 He had also added drums, ukulele, xylophone, and harmonica to his list of instrumental skills, and taken up hunting.
 Lynn had a bit part in Bye, Bye, Birdie (1962), while attending Valley Junior College, and later had a recurring role as one of Rickey Nelson's frat brothers on Ozzie and Harriet.
 Small uncredited parts in My Fair Lady (1964) and The Collector (1965) followed, but Lynn was beginning to concentrate on music and songwriting.

 Lynn had already appeared as a backup musician and singer for an album released around 1960.
 He apparently signed a contract with Motown Records, and is credited as a sideman on several records, though he doesn't appear to have released any singles or albums under his own name.
 He was credited as a rhythm guitarist on some LP's.
 In 1975 Lynn provided a photo and updates to Keith Keller's book, and in 1980 he took part with thirty other Mouseketeers in the televised 25th Anniversary of Mickey Mouse Club.
-However, since then he's dropped from public view, and has presumably taken up a career outside of show business.
+According to Lynn's family, he passed away from cancer on February 26, 2018.